radiomicsgroup/SpinFlowSim/examples/manuals/pipenet_manual.md

-The [syn.py](https://github.com/radiomicsgroup/SpinFlowSim/blob/main/code/syn.py) module contains the _pipenet_ class.
-Find below a detailed description of the class, of its methods, and of its attributes.
+In the [syn.py](https://github.com/radiomicsgroup/SpinFlowSim/blob/main/code/syn.py) module we define the _pipenet_ class.
+Below you can find a detailed description of the class, of its methods, and of its attributes.

 ```
 Help on class pipenet in module syn: